 Superficially, this type of conflict might seem camp and irreverent, but many authors use it to try and explore the inexplicable events in life.
 That’s because the supernatural can include anything from ghosts to omens to, yes, fate itself.
-Take two very different examples of the supernatural at work in fiction: in the play Oedipus Rex, Oedipus struggles against a prophecy that predicts that he’ll kill his father and marry his mother, while The Strange Case of Dr Jekyll and Mr Hyde uses the supernatural to question the duality of our natures.
+Take two very different external conflict examples of the supernatural at work in fiction: in the play Oedipus Rex, Oedipus struggles against a prophecy that predicts that he’ll kill his father and marry his mother, while The Strange Case of Dr Jekyll and Mr Hyde uses the supernatural to question the duality of our natures.

 Internal Conflict (with Examples)